Keep your restricted operator licence under better control

 A restricted licence does not mean reduced responsibility

-If you hold a restricted operator licence, you are still responsible for making sure the operation is properly controlled.
-Maintenance arrangements need to stand up, defect reporting needs to be taken seriously, records need to be kept properly, and problems need to be identified before they become something bigger.
+If you hold a restricted operator licence, you remain responsible for making sure the operation is properly controlled.
+Maintenance arrangements need to stand up, defect reporting needs to be taken seriously, records need to be kept properly, and problems need to be identified before they turn into enforcement risk.

 You can also read our practical guide to the 2026 operator licence compliance standard for more detail on systems, evidence, record control and effective management.